VojtechMyslivec/letsencrypt-zimbra/README.md

 You will probably find these files useful when you want to move your self-signed Zimbra certificate to the [letsencrypt](https://letsencrypt.org/) valid one and automate the renewal of the certificate.

+ - You'll need to have a working copy of the letsencrypt client and these scripts (simply run `git clone https://github.com/letsencrypt/letsencrypt && git clone https://github.com/penzoiders/zimbra-auto-letsencrypt.git`)
  - Set your variables by editing `letsencrypt-zimbra.conf` file
  - cd to the script folder and run `./zimbra-auto-letsencrypt.sh`, sit back and relax while your server gets a fresh certificate and deploys (zimbra services will be restarted)
  - run `./zimbra-auto-letsencrypt.sh --help` for help and for a copy-paste-friendly hint to automate renewals using crontab